Enhancing Cancer Diagnostics with AI

 There are other differences that may impact your decision, other than complexity and ML use-case.
 Some of those differences are related to how cost is calculated, how to set the environment up, how privacy is implemented and the learning curve needed for working with each one of those services.

-Regarding setup, in a nutshell, Bedrock is easier to setup than SageMaker.
+Regarding setup, in a nutshell, Bedrock is easier to setup than SageMaker AI.

-For SageMaker, by having to set up networking and privacy configurations, environment isolation and because of the larger feature set, SageMaker requires a bigger effort for setup.
+For SageMaker AI, by having to set up networking and privacy configurations, environment isolation and because of the larger feature set, SageMaker AI requires a bigger effort for setup.
 Also, for using the service, users need to be more hands-on in terms of customization and code development, so there is a bigger learning curve when comparing it to Bedrock.

 Regarding privacy concerns, the main difference lies again in the customization capabilities of each service, even though both services provide robust security features.